brentp/bigly/README.md

     Splitters1             uint32  // count of non-secondary reads with exactly 1 SA tag.
-    Bases                  []byte  // All bases from reads covering this position Quals                  []uint8 // All quals from reads covering this position MeanInsertSizeLP       uint32  // Calcuated with left-most of pair MeanInsertSizeRM       uint32  // Calcuated with right-most of pair WeirdCount             uint32  // Calcuated with right-most of pair Discordant             uint32  // Number of reads with insert size > ConcordantCutoff DiscordantChrom        uint32  // Number of reads mapping on different chroms DiscordantChromEntropy float32 // high value means all discordants came from same chrom.
+    Bases                  []byte  // All bases from reads covering this position Quals                  []uint8 // All quals from reads covering this position MeanInsertSizeLP       uint32  // Calculated with left-most of pair MeanInsertSizeRM       uint32  // Calculated with right-most of pair WeirdCount             uint32  // Calculated with right-most of pair Discordant             uint32  // Number of reads with insert size > ConcordantCutoff DiscordantChrom        uint32  // Number of reads mapping on different chroms DiscordantChromEntropy float32 // high value means all discordants came from same chrom.